Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Single-Speed Gearbox: Simple but effective drive system

-Integrated Ball Recognition: Works seamlessly with vision-based collection
+Integrated Ball Recognition: Works seamlessly with vision-based

 CNC Manufactured: Precision components from CNC mill and router